sardemff7/flarum-import-fluxbb/README.md

 ## FluxBB Importer

-This [Flarum](https://flarum.org/) extension is specific for TheRoyals.it forum (https://www.theroyals.it/forum/).
+This [Flarum](https://flarum.org/) extension should be pretty generic but is based on the one for for TheRoyals.it forum (https://www.theroyals.it/forum/).
 You might find its code useful to implement your own solution.
-It is based on work of flarum-import-fluxbb of ArchLinux Community and Fedora-Fr.org suggestions of llaumgui.
+It is based on Mario Santagiuliana’s fork of the flarum-import-fluxbb from the ArchLinux Community, with Fedora-Fr.org suggestions of llaumgui.
+I added Filesystem abstraction support for the avatars migration, to support a Flarum installation storing them in e.g. an S3-compatible service.

 ### Need to know before migration
 - You need a fresh Flarum installation.
 This Importer will remove all previus data (tags, users, discussions, avatar, etc.) inserted in your flarum website.